TZstatsADS/Spring2021-Project1-smfriedman/figs/README.md

 ### Figs folder

-The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.
+This directory contains figured used in the main analysis and some supplementary ones produced but not used.
+This and /figs are populated by /lib/save_plots_tables.